 an online platform that bridges ‘bubbles’ of social interaction through discovering new events, participating by posting and sharing the flyers of local events and connecting with people

-Role: UI/UX, Identity design, Video production and InVision prototyping
+Role: UI/UX, Identity design, Video and InVision prototyping

 Brief: Create a positive impact in Pittsburgh through technology